hackolade/docs/Studio/Schemamodelinginaschemalessworld.md

 &nbsp;

-A database model describes the business.&nbsp; **A database model is the blueprint** of the application.&nbsp; Such a map helps evaluate design options beforehand, **think through the implications** of different alternatives, and recognize potential hurdles before committing sizable amounts of development effort.&nbsp; A database model helps plan ahead, in order to minimize later rework.&nbsp; In the end, **the modeling process accelerates development, increases quality of the application, and reduces execution risks.** &nbsp;
+A data model describes the business.&nbsp; **A data model is the blueprint** of the application.&nbsp; Such a map helps evaluate design options beforehand, **think through the implications** of different alternatives, and recognize potential hurdles before committing sizable amounts of development effort.&nbsp; A data model helps plan ahead, in order to minimize later rework.&nbsp; In the end, **the modeling process accelerates development, increases quality of the application, and reduces execution risks.** &nbsp;

 &nbsp;